 Directing The Crisis Story

 A crisis leader is like movie director Steven Spielberg.
 He makes decisions that direct the attention of the news media and stakeholders.
 Directors like Spielberg have one, main goal: create a successful, compelling storyline and manage issues that could impact that goal.
 In looking back on TETCO’s pipeline crisis response in Edison, Jim Hart and his team focused on one, main storyline.
-“Every one impacted by the incident needed help, and the company joined forces with multiple response groups like the Red Cross and United Way to provide the best help possible for about 1500 people left homeless by the incident,” says Hart.
+“Every one impacted by the crisis incident needed help, and the company joined forces with multiple emergency response groups like the Red Cross and United Way to provide the best help possible for about 1500 people left homeless by the incident,” says Hart.
 Behind the scenes, there was another important storyline playing out that was just as daunting and affected even more people.
 “The Northeast was facing frigid March temperatures, and it was critical that the pipeline be promptly repaired, so natural gas could begin flowing again to area homes and businesses,” says Hart.
-“But, before that could happen, we first had to address a series of problems – legal battles, as well as operational and stakeholder issues,” he adds.
+“But, before that could happen, we first had to address a series of other crisis problems – legal battles, as well as operational and stakeholder issues,” he adds.

-Problem Solving 1: Empathy For Victims
+Spokesperson & Crisis Strategy 1: Empathy For Victims

 Some of the best reputation management leaders know the importance of walking a mile in the shoes of victims – those most impacted by a crisis issue or event.
-“If you cannot quickly identify and satisfy this group’s needs, the media, politicians and other stakeholders will hammer you,” says Benchmark Communications’ Principal, Louie Modling.
+“If you cannot quickly identify and satisfy this group’s needs, the news media, politicians and other stakeholders will hammer you,” says Benchmark Communications’ Principal, Louie Modling.
 Modling is a lawyer and crisis management consultant.
 “There are short and long-term consequences if you get this wrong,” Modling adds.
 TETCO’s Hart knew that he had never experienced from a personal standpoint the trauma the nearby apartment residents faced.
 “They had just experienced the trauma of running for their lives and losing everything they possessed, so we immediately secured counseling services for them and set up a fund – cash that would not be considered as a claim,” says Hart.
 “They got $5000 with no strings attached.
 Then, we brought in risk management experts to help them get settled into new housing and vehicles,” Hart adds.
 Over the following weeks, TETCO’s spokespersons continually shared what was being done to help the crisis victims get back on their feet.

 “Your corporate culture can make you or break you